Brazil - Country Commercial Guide

 • Schistosomiasis

-In recent years, outbreaks of these diseases have also been detected in certain areas of Brazil:
+In recent years, outbreaks of these diseases have been detected in certain areas of Brazil:

-Though not required to enter Brazil, travelers wishing to be vaccinated should consider receiving the yellow fever vaccine prior to travel to Brazil, as local supplies are limited.
-Please note: the yellow fever vaccine should be administered 10 days prior to travel for it to be effective.
-Also note, while the yellow fever vaccine is not required to enter Brazil, some neighboring countries do require travelers with recent entries in Brazil to show proof of yellow fever vaccination or be denied entry.
+Though not required to enter Brazil, travelers wishing to be vaccinated should consider receiving the yellow fever vaccine prior to traveling to Brazil, as local supplies are limited.
+It should be noted that the yellow fever vaccine must be administered 10 days prior to travel for it to be effective.
+It is important to note that while the yellow fever vaccine is not required to enter Brazil, some neighboring countries do require travelers with recent entries into Brazil to show proof of yellow fever vaccination or be denied entry.

-As of October 2022, most places do not require a COVID vaccine card, or a mask, but it is recommended to have a Covid-19 vaccine card (or a photo of it on your phone) with you in case it is requested.
+As of August 2023, most establishments in Brazil do not require a COVID vaccine card, or a mask, but it is recommended to have a Covid-19 vaccine card, or a photo of it on your phone, with you in case it is requested.

-Find more health information for travelers, including COVID updates for Brazil, visit the CDC website.
+Find more health information for travelers, including COVID updates for Brazil, at the CDC website.

 Local Time, Business Hours, and Holidays